• Skip to primary navigation

 In 2011, Jasper was designated as one of the 17 Dark Sky Preserves in Canada by the Royal Astronomical Society of Canada.
 Because the light pollution is so limited in Jasper, the area has ideal conditions for dark sky viewing.
 Further, because there is a town within the limits of the preserve, Jasper National Park is the largest accessible Dark Sky Preserve in Canada.

 As the daylight hours begin to recede, October is the ideal time to celebrate the skies and so the annual Jasper Dark Sky Festival was created.
-This festival has become Canada’s largest celebration of the night sky and regularly draws thousands of spectators to take in all of the night views and knowledge from the stacked list of guest speakers that has included NASA astronauts and Hollywood celebrities.
+This festival has become Canada’s largest celebration of the night sky and regularly draws thousands of spectators to take in all of the night views and knowledge from the stacked list of guest speakers that have included NASA astronauts and Hollywood celebrities.
 Bonus: Make a trip to the planetarium (which is open year-round) and visit with some local astronomy guides.

-Take a Tour of Jasper National Park on a Motorcycle
+Take a Tour of Jasper National Park on a Motorcycle – Temporarily Closed

-Let the fresh glacial air hit your face as you ride tandem on a Harley Davidson motorcycle through Jasper National Park.
+Let the fresh glacial air hit your face as you ride tandem on a Harley-Davidson motorcycle through Jasper National Park.
 You’ll have unobstructed views and fresh mountain air while cruising by stunning scenery including snow-capped mountains, emerald green lakes, and bright blue glaciers.

 Columbia Icefields

 At the heart of the breathtaking Icefields Parkway is one of the largest non-polar ice fields in the world: the Columbia Icefield.
-Explore the ancient Athabasca Glacier on an Ice Explorer – or even better, on foot (get into all of the glacier’s hidden nooks and crannies on a four-hour tour) before traveling to the Skywalk.
+Explore the ancient Athabasca Glacier on an Ice Explorer – or even better, on foot (get into all of the glacier’s hidden nooks and crannies on a four-hour tour) before travelling to the Glacier Skywalk.

 Athabasca Falls

-The size of the river makes these falls one of the most powerful in the Canadian mountain national parks (and one of the most stunning waterfalls in Alberta). .
+The size of the river makes these falls one of the most powerful in the Canadian mountain national parks (and one of the most stunning waterfalls in Alberta).

 Things to Do in Jasper

 For those not in the know, it may come as a surprise that Jasper National Park is a year-round destination.
-Visitors enjoy horseback riding, kayaking, and of course hiking in the summer while hitting the slopes, taking a sleigh ride, or visiting an ancient glacier in the winter.
-Here are some of our favourite things to do.
+There are a TONNE of Jasper attractions to partake in.
+Visitors can enjoy horseback riding, kayaking, and, of course, hiking in the summer, while hitting the slopes, taking a sleigh ride, or visiting an ancient glacier in the winter.

-Jasper SkyTram
+Jasper SkyTram – Temporarily Closed

 Experience the best views in the national park with Canada’s highest and longest, guided aerial tramway.
-For the 7 minute journey in the Jasper SkyTram, there is a local guide who will be available to point out things to see and answer any questions!
-You get off at the Upper Station at an elevation of 2,263 meters where you can get a bite to eat at the Summit Restaurant or just enjoy the views.
-If the skies are clear you might even be able to see Mt.
-Robson in neighbouring British Columbia.
+For the 7-minute journey in the Jasper SkyTram, there is a local guide who will be available to point out things to see and answer any questions!
+You get off at the Upper Station on Whistlers Mountain at an elevation of 2,263 metres.

 Kayaking, Canoeing, and Rafting

-With the multitude of rivers and bodies of water found in Jasper National Park, getting out on the water in a kayak, raft, canoe, paddleboard, is one of the most popular summer activities to do in the park.
+With the multitude of rivers and bodies of water found in Jasper National Park, getting out on the water in a kayak, raft, canoe, or paddleboard, is one of the most popular summer activities to do in the park.
 Take a serene canoe or SUP ride on Lake Beauvert or get the adrenaline pumping while whitewater rafting on one of the many rivers.

 There are some excellent tours available tailored to your skill and comfort level and how long a ride you want to experience.